cocreature/purelyfunctional-blog/posts/2018-04-02-llvm-hs-jit-external-function.md

 `getSymbolAddressInProcess` will look at.
-The corresponding flag in `GNU ld` is called `--export-dynamic` but we use GHC’s `-rdynamic` option here (by adding it to `ld-options`) which will use `--export-dynamic` under the hood if you’re using GNU ld (but should at least in theory also support other linkers).
+The corresponding flag in `GNU ld` is called `--export-dynamic` but we use GHC’s `-rdynamic` option here (by adding it to `ld-options`) which will use `--export-dynamic` under the hood if you’re using GNU ld (but should also support other linkers).
 As for shared libraries, you might also need to set `extra-lib-dirs` to make sure that the library is found at link time.
 Since we are linking the library statically, there is no need for messing with `LD_LIBRARY_PATH`.
-If you followed the steps, you might have noticed that this still does not quite work: You know longer get symbol resolution errors but you will get a segfault.
+If you followed the steps thus far, you might have noticed that this still does not quite work: You know longer get symbol resolution errors but you will get a segfault.
 Luckily, this can be fixed by changing the relocation model of the